Better Days (Yellowcard album)

 Better Days is the eleventh studio album by American rock band Yellowcard.
-It was released on October 10, 2025 through Better Noise Music.
-It is supported by the release of the singles "Better Days", "Take What You Want", and "Bedroom Posters".
+It was released on October 10, 2025, through Better Noise Music.
+It is supported by the release of the singles "Better Days", "Honestly I", "Take What You Want", and "Bedroom Posters".
 It is the band's first studio album following their 2022 reunion after a five year breakup.
 It also marks the longest gap between albums for the band following their 2016 self-titled album.

 Background

-With the band's 2016 self-titled album, Yellowcard broke up following the album's supporting tour.
-Not many details as to why the band broke up have been revealed, but frontman, Ryan Key, has stated that internally, it was a very difficult thing for the members to go through.
+Yellowcard broke up after the supporting tour for the band's 2016 self-titled album.
+Not many details about the disbanding have been revealed, but Ryan Key has stated that, internally, the experience was very difficult for the band members.

-During the five years they were broken up, many of the members also didn't speak to each other.
-Key began releasing music as a solo artist under his full name, while also becoming the touring guitarist for New Found Glory.
-He also maintained a working relationship with guitarist, Ryan Mendez, with whom he started an electronic act, JEDHA.
+During the five years they were broken up, many of the band members didn't speak to each other.
+Key began releasing music as a solo artist under his full name while also becoming the touring guitarist for New Found Glory.
+He also maintained a working relationship with guitarist Ryan Mendez, and the two started an electronic act called JEDHA.

 In 2022, the band's longtime booking agent contacted them about performing at Riot Fest to commemorate the 20th anniversary of their 2003 album, Ocean Avenue.
 Key revealed that this was the most guaranteed show the band had ever received, so the band members put aside the past in order to do what they felt was best for their families.
-Following the success of the show, the band began to reconcile with each other and decided they wanted to make music together again, which eventually led to their 2023 EP, Childhood Eyes.
-The band also booked more festival appearances that year, and embarked on a full tour.
+Following the success of the show, the band members began to reconcile with each other and decided they wanted to make music together again, which eventually led to their 2023 EP, Childhood Eyes.
+The band also booked more festival appearances that year and embarked on a full tour.

 To the band's surprise, these shows would become the most successful era of their career, including sold out shows in some of the biggest venues they ever played.
-Key reflected on the band's newfound success in an interview with Rolling Stone, stating that he and the band had a running joke that "when the pandemic hit and the world was sort of on the brink, that maybe the world did actually end and we’re in an alternate timeline now."
-Eventually, the band decided that it was time to record a new album.
+Key reflected on the band's newfound success in an interview with Rolling Stone, stating that he and the band had a running joke that "when the pandemic hit and the world was sort of on the brink, that maybe the world did actually end and we’re in an alternate timeline now".
+Eventually the band decided that it was time to record a new album.